Feelings, Emotions, Intuition And Their Differences

-A commenter (Roger) to my post on the difference between emotional intelligence and intuition wanted more elaboration, especially between emotions and feelings:
+Much does not exist when it comes to feelings, emotions, intuition and their differences.
+For instance, a commenter (Roger) to my post on the difference between emotional intelligence and intuition wanted more especially between emotions and feelings:

 It’s also not clear what the difference between Emotion and Feelings are in your article and also in reality, these are often used interchangeably.

 For example, yeast, salt, water and flour make bread.
-These four ingredients are feelings and the bread an emotion.
-How the bread is made and used can tell us much about what’s going on.
-A large loaf might mean many people; a loaf with a soft crust might mean sandwiches.
+These four ingredients are feelings.
+Bread is emotion.
+How the bread is used says something about what’s going on.
+A large loaf or many loaves might mean many people.
+Hard or soft crust might say something about the people.
+Soft crust might say the bread is for sandwiches.

 - Feelings vs Emotions: The Difference